 Once we get the gravel filler in, then it’s time to get ready for the pretty part; the flowers!
 Tonya with Prairie’s Edge Garden Center has already been in touch and is getting us taken care of with soil and good choices of flowers.
 If you haven’t been to her store you need to go.
 Now.
 She has the prettiest of everything and a pumpkin patch & corn maze in the fall!
 So once we get these goodies picked up we need them planted; guess what, already have volunteers for that too!
 The local Heir Study Club as well as some Girl Scouts have offered to help plant all the flowers!

 One of the last steps will be the icing on the cake; putting up banners/hanging baskets on the poles.
 Since we aren’t sure if it will be within our budget this year to do the hanging baskets, we thought we would start with the banners, and offer sponsorship opportunities to help fund this and potentially future projects.
 We are currently working with Deters Sign Co. here in town to create some large 17” x 36” banners that will boast sponsor logos on the bottom.
-If you are interested in being a sponsor let us know and we will put you on the list ($450 for 4 years) and we already have 5 of 12 sponsored! *Design shown above is not final, just using it to get the idea out there!*
+If you are interested in being a sponsor let us know and we will put you on the list! ($450 for 4 years)

 Once all of these steps are complete, our final step will be to add color to the planters!
 We are thinking of getting local artists to paint murals on them that boast our local history on them; maybe we turn it into a contest?
 Who knows?!